renovatebot/renovate/lib/modules/manager/conan/readme.md

     The Conan package manager is disabled by default due to slowness in the Conan API.
     We recommend you only enable it for low volume experimental purposes until [issue #14170](https://github.com/renovatebot/renovate/issues/14170) is resolved.

-Renovate can upgrade dependencies in `conanfile.txt` or `conanfile.py` files and also updates `conan.lock` files too if found.
+Renovate can upgrade dependencies in `conanfile.txt` or `conanfile.py` files and update `conan.lock` appropriately if present.

 How it works: